 And let's be honest: You're doing this in an industry that doesn't get the respect it deserves.
-You're "just a landscaper" to many.
+You're Just Another Landscaper to many.

 It is not uncommon for me to get a strange, "that's beneath us" look when other marketing professionals learn that we only work with lawn and landscape industry companies here at Landscape Leadership.
 It is not a sexy niche, my friends.

 I just laugh because I know what most people don't, and that is this: You can make some serious bank working in this industry.

 I know many of you who have been fortunate to build a business worth millions of dollars that has provided you with a terrific lifestyle and wealth to pass on to future generations.

 It takes courage to own your own business.
 It takes tremendous risk.
 Many people are depending on you.
 With that risk comes the opportunity for great reward in the form of profits (above and beyond a fair market salary).

 Here is a fairly sobering observation for you: If you are barely paying yourself a fair salary and showing a minimal (if any) net profit after your salary, then you have a job, not a business.

 Businesses make a profit.
 This profit allows you to reinvest in the growth of your company (i.e.- scale).
 It allows you, as the owner, to fund the lifestyle you desire.